 - Be accepted for enrollment as a regular student

-- Have a valid Social Security Number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau
+- Have a valid Social Security Number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau (eligible for Federal Pell Grant only, no Federal Student Loans)

-- Sign certifying statements on the Free Application for Federal Student Aid (FAFSA) stating that you are not in default on a federal student load and do not owe a refund on a federal grant AND you will use federal student aid only for educational purposes
+- Sign certifying statements on the Free Application for Federal Student Aid (FAFSA) stating that you are not in default on a federal student loan and do not owe a refund on a federal grant AND you will use federal student aid only for educational purposes

 In addition, you must: